Ecoweek

-ECOWEEK organizes platforms of activity towards the empowerment, networking, education and training of young professionals and students.
+ECOWEEK organizes platforms of activity towards empowerment, networking, education, and training of young professionals and students.
 They include architects, designers, engineers, landscape architects, industrial designers, visual communication designers.
 Through workshops and other activities, they engage in innovative, sustainable, urban, and public interventions and placemaking, in cooperation with local authorities, organizations, academic and research institutions, and leaders.

 Mission

 ECOWEEK's mission is to raise environmental and climate change awareness and to promote the principles of sustainability.

 History

 ECOWEEK was first established in Aegina, Greece in 2005, as a community event – Ecological Week in Aegina – to raise environmental awareness of the local community of 14,000.
 At the time Aegina was challenged by unresolved waste management, illegal burning of waste, inexistent waste recycling program, water shortages, energy shortages, and a partially unregulated, speculative construction market for summer houses.
 These factors put pressure on protected areas to be developed and constructed.
-Summer home construction also contributed to the illegal disposal of construction waste in natural preserves and increased prussure on the capacity of the existing infrastructure of the island.
+Summer home construction also contributed to the illegal disposal of construction waste in natural preserves and increased pressure on the capacity of the existing infrastructure of the island.

 In 2007, responding to an increase demand for environmental awareness beyond Aegina, ECOWEEK co-organized activity throughout Greece, and initiated free-admission screenings of award-winning documentary on climate change by Davis Guggenheim, An Inconvenient Truth with Al Gore, in schools, army bases, and public fora in Athens, Thessaloniki, Patras, Lamia, Corfu, and Crete.
 Within this activity, in June 2007, ECOWEEK held a public free-admission keynote lecture and slide show on climate change with Al Gore at the Athens Concert Hall.
 In 2007 ECOWEEK was also established in Jerusalem, Israel and in 2008 ECOWEEK initiated the first Ecological Week in Larnaca, Cyprus, in cooperation with the Municipality of Larnaka, involving schools, universities, professional organizations, and the general public.